 Note: this release was originally purchased as a cassette tape, later replaced by a CD.

 I don't get as much pleasure from it now as I did in '81 yet I know all the words and can vocalize all the guitar solos.
 It definitely fills a niche when I'm feeling nostalgic for that time.
 This was a loose concept album that marked the beginning of the end for the band.
-I could easily group Styx with other bands of the time that tried to combine elements of AOR and prog rock (Kansas, Journey, REO Speedwagon), but they stand out to me for two reasons: first, Tommy Shaw is a helluva guitar player and second, Dennis DeYoung has a great AOR voices ever.
+I could easily group Styx with other bands of the time that tried to combine elements of AOR and prog rock (Kansas, Journey, REO Speedwagon), but they stand out to me for two reasons: first, Tommy Shaw is a helluva guitar player and second, Dennis DeYoung has a great AOR voice.
 I probably would have remained a fan if I hadn't become more interested in New Wave music and Styx hadn't released the infamous Kilroy Was Here.
 I probably should have opted for a greatest hits package instead of this CD, but I don't think that would have been as much fun to listen to as I reminisce.

 Press of the time: